A Beginner’s Guide on How To Edit Code In WordPress

 Like Elementor, this is a no-code needed builder for non-developers to get awesome designs.
 Brizy Builder is easy to use and has plenty of functions, but it lacks some advanced capabilities compared to builders like Elementor and Oxigen.
 For a simple niche site, however, Brizy is more than enough.

 One additional factor to consider is that Brizzy doesn't have as many third-party extensions as Elementor.
-So if you're looking for more functionality, then Elementor might be the better choice.
+So if you're looking for more functionality, then Elementor might be the better choice (check out our Elementor review).

 Among all the builders mentioned so far, Beaver Builders is at the top of the list in terms of providing a reliable alternative to Elementor.